 - Photos: You can upload individual images or sets of images, which Tumblr allows you to arrange in several ways.

-- Videos: You have the option to embed videos from other websites, such as YouTube, or you can upload your own.
+- Videos: You have the option to embed videos from other websites, such as YouTube, or upload your own.

-After you decide what type of post to share, you have many options about when to post it.
-You can share the post right away, post it to your queue, schedule it for later, save it as a draft or post it privately so only you have access.
+Once you create a post, you can share it right away, post it to your queue, schedule it for later, save it as a draft or post it privately so only you have access.

 The Tumblr queue is similar to scheduling your posts for later, except Tumblr decides when to post it.
 The queue is a great way to keep an active blog even when you don't have time to post every day.
-You can set it so Tumblr automatically posts a certain amount of queued posts during a time frame.
+You can set it so Tumblr automatically posts a certain number of queued posts in a certain timeframe.

 - Notes: When someone reblogs or likes your post, those are called notes.
 The number of notes is displayed under a post.
 Popular posts often have thousands of notes, and many have been making their way across Tumblr for years.

 - Asks: There are several features on Tumblr that allow users to communicate with each other.
-One is called "Asks."
+One is called Asks.
 Each blog has an Ask box that allows users to send questions or comments.
-You're able to respond privately or publicly to a person's question.
+You can respond privately or publicly to a person's question.

-- Hashtags: Hashtags on Tumblr are very similar to other social media sites.
-However, there are some differences.
+- Hashtags: Hashtags on Tumblr are similar to other social media sites, but there are some differences.
 For instance, they can be as long as you want and can include spaces.
-Hashtags on Tumblr are also written beneath a post.
-Hashtags can be used to organize posts as well.
+Hashtags on Tumblr are also written beneath a post and can be used to organize posts as well.

 How to use Tumblr for business